ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Kerns Collection Gallery - 03.09.2023 - Status After Initial Setup.md

 2. Work on the styling and design of the homepage (also the contact and about routes once they are made)
 3. Add slideshow functionality to the gallery route modal.

 Item three on the list is by far the most interesting technical problem and will also really add to the level of polish I am trying to achieve, so I will likely be doing this one first.
-Because this is the most interesting/difficult technical challenge of the site, I will keep a dev diary page that just discusses work on this aspect: [[Project Notes - Kerns Collection Gallery - Modal Slideshow Development]]
+Because this is the most interesting/difficult technical challenge of the site, I will keep a dev diary page that just discusses work on this aspect: [[Project Notes - Art Collection Gallery - Modal Slideshow Development]]